egonw/SARS-CoV-2-Queries/src/viruses.md

 <section level="#" label="viruses">Viruses</section>

 Coronaviruses are not new and some of them are pretty harmless.
-For example, the human coronaviruses HCoV-229E and HCoV-OC43 normally results in a common cold [<cite>Q36641750</cite>].
+For example, the human coronaviruses HCoV-229E and HCoV-OC43 normally result in a common cold [<cite>Q36641750</cite>].
 However, for the
 <topic>severe acute respiratory syndrome-related coronaviruses</topic> (<topic>SARSr viruses</topic>)
 this is different.
 SARS-CoV-2, of course, is the main topic of this book.